 Remember, in many cases e-mail is not an authenticated channel.
 Just as with a paper letter, the sender address can often be faked.
 Keep in mind that the mail claiming to come from the correct address 'holvi.com' can, in reality, be sent by fraudsters.

 If you have any doubts that an email you received or a link in an email isn’t legitimate, don’t provide your account or payment card information – contact our customer support and we'll check if everything is as it should be.

 Be sure to install the software updates issued by the vendors.
 This applies to your Holvi mobile app as well as your computer's operating system, antivirus software, browser or any add-ons.

 5. Consider WiFi networks as untrusted

-If you are using a WiFi network over which you do not have full control and full trust, using a VPN is strongly recommended.
-Remember that just the network ID does not always guarantee that the network is what you expected it to be: an attacker might have installed their own access point with the same name.
+If you're using a WiFi network you don't have full control over, using a VPN is strongly recommended.
+Remember that just the network ID doesn't always guarantee that the network is what you expected it to be: an attacker might have installed their own access point with the same name.